2017-JUL/AUG: Impact on Trump's Ban

 Webmaster's comment [bias alert]:

 These data are amazing.
 In comparison, homosexuality became a high profile news item in the early 1950's when the results of the first comprehensive scientific study of gays and lesbians were released.
 It took almost seven decades before support for same-sex marriage reached 60% in the U.S. News items about transgender individuals only reached a high profile in mid 2015.
-Now, only two years later, support for transgender persons in the military has exceeded 60% and is approaching 70%.
+Now, only two years later, support for transgender persons in the military is approaching 70%!

 2017-AUG: Status of multiple lawsuits against the transgender ban: